HumbleLu/scala-challenge/README.md

 # scala-challenge

-This is a practice of making a web RESTful service with AKKA, this work is modified from yangbajing's excellent example [1]
+This is a practice of making a web RESTful service with AKKA, this work is modified from yangbajing's excellent example [1].
+This toy project provides compressing and decompressing POST services that to user upload a log file and receive a compressed file, vice versa.

+The compressing algorithm is based on the count of consecutive characters, for example: aaaabbc => a4b2c1

 ## Run the webservice
 ```{r, engine='bash', count_lines}